inclusive-design/forgiving-data/README.md

 This is suitable for lightweight local testing but note that GitHub will limit the use of such requests to 60 per hour as described at [Resources in the REST API](https://docs.github.com/en/rest/overview/resources-in-the-rest-api).

+Either of `fluid.pipelines.withOctokit` or `fluid.pipelines.withUnauthOctokit` will construct a `{fluid.octokit}`
+instance in the pipeline that can be resolved by pipeline elements such as `fluid.fetchGitCSV`, `fluid.dataPipe.commitMultipleFiles`, etc.

 #### Running a pipeline using a run configuration

 The library supports a simple JSON structure which allows for the encoding of a particular pipeline run - that is,